blooop/template_rocker/README.md

 * pypi upload
 * dependabot

-[Pixi](https://github.com/prefix-dev/pixi) is a cross-platform package manager based on the conda ecosystem.
-It provides a simple and performant way of reproducing a development environment and running user defined tasks and worflows.
-It more lightweight than docker, but does not provide the same level of isolation or generality.

 # Install

 1. Use github to use this project as a template
 2. Clone the project and run, `scripts/update_from_template.sh` and then run the `scripts/rename_project.sh` to rename the project.

-If you are using pixi, look at the available tasks in pyproject.toml  If you are new to pixi follow the instructions on the pixi [website](https://prefix.dev/)
+If you are using pixi, look at the available tasks in pyproject.toml.
+If you are new to pixi follow the instructions on the pixi [website](https://prefix.dev/)

 # Github setup